- Emergency legislation to suspend new evictions from social or private rented accommodation is being passed by the UK government.

 If your tenant has provided a guarantor, send the guarantor a letter advising them that the tenant hasn't paid the rent according to the tenancy agreement.

-4 Possession of your property
+4 Claim possession of your property

 This should be the final step before considering further action to reclaim your property.

-This means you have the right, under the Housing Act 1988, to take action to claim possession of your property.
+At this point you have the right, under the Housing Act 1988, to take action to claim possession of your property.

 If your tenant doesn’t respond to your demands for rent, you are entitled to take legal action to seek possession of your property.

 You may also ask the court to make a judgement against your tenant for the arrears of rent and reasonable costs incurred.